Do a search online for most hated professions and ours will rank right up there alongside Politicians, Bankers, Lawyers and Traffic Wardens.

 We’re incredibly proud of our profession and very passionate about it so if you are considering a career in Estate Agency here’s some things to think about.

-In our Director, Matthew Ryde’s soon to be reached milestone of 30 years since starting in the business he has seen hundreds of people join and leave agency.
+In our Director, Matthew Ryde’s over 30 years since starting in the business he has seen hundreds of people join and leave agency.
 Those who have made successful careers in the industry tend to have some key traits that anyone looking for a career should take note of.

 This is a business where you generally work for free.
 Remember that ‘No Sale – No Fee’ promise the majority of agents commit to, well how many other industries can you think of where you will work for a client for say six months and never get paid a penny nor get anything to cover the costs you’ve incurred?